This list was updated on 8/3/2020 at 3:57 PM

 Plumas County Superior Court: A second order issued by the chief justice on April 22 extended deadlines for certain matters scheduled through May 18.
 The court announced on March 21 that it is only handling pressing matters, according to a notice posted by court officials.
 That notice has not been updated on the court’s website.

 On June 1, the court rescinded the court holiday governing all non-emergency general civil and lmited civil filings.
 Non-emergency civil documents can be filed online, via mail or in a courthouse dropbox.
-The court is now summoning jurors for trials set to resume in mid-June.
+The court began summoning jurors for trials set to resume in mid-June.

 Everyone entering the courthouse must wear a face covering, and jury assembly rooms are being reconfigured to promote physical distancing.